 Surah Al-Ma’un or Surah Maoon (in Arabic: سورة الماعون) is the 107th Surah of the Qur’an and composed of 7 ayat (verses).
 The English meaning of Al-Maun is “Small Kindness” or Almsgiving, The Daily Necessaries, Charity, and Assistance.
 This Surah is classified as a Meccan Surah meaning that it’s revelation was before Prophet Muhammad (ﷺ) and his followers migrated to Medina.

-This Surah teaches one of the core principles of Islam.
-That is Zakat or charity.
-Specifically it advises to give without showing.
-It also discusses on how one should give prayer.
+This Surah teaches one of the core principles of Islam, Zakat meaning charity.
+It even advises in the manner it should be given, i.e. to give without showing or to give for the show.
+It also gives guidance on how to offer prayer.
 To be present and not to be ‘heedless’ in prayer.

 In The Name of Allah, The Most Gracious and The Most Merciful

 1. Have you seen the one who denies the Recompense?